 Toddlers are fun, sure — but they’re also weird.
 Case in point: When your toddler won’t eat.
 This obviously begs the question, Why?
 Don’t they know how delicious and soothing food can be?
 Anyway.
 It’s pretty common for kiddos not to eat from about the time they’re 12 months old to about three years old, and sometimes even longer (TBH, some adults are still fussy eaters).
 Even if it’s common, though, your toddler not eating yet another meal becomes frustrating after a while.
 You might wonder if you’re really that horrible of a cook, or worry that there’s something going on with your child.
 Thankfully, most of the time your toddler’s refusal to eat is nothing major.

 Toddlers are funny little humans and sometimes they do strange things, like refuse to eat their dinner.
-We know they would love to eat fruit snacks and pizza all day but as a mom, that just isn’t an option.
-Instead of holding your little one down and stuffing peas down their throats, there’s a better way to encourage them to try new things.
+We know they would love to eat fruit snacks and pizza all day, but as a mother, that isn’t an option.
+Instead of holding your little one down to eat their peas, there’s a better way to encourage them to try new things.
 Still, your kid clearly has to be hungry enough to eat again at some point, right?
 So, if you’re wondering what to do about your toddler not eating, here’s a bit of insight and advice.

 Why Your Toddler Won’t Eat